It is time for blog promotion. It’s time to start promoting your blog content to a target market, build a loyal audience and make money from it.

-But trying to reach out to these people manually on their website through the contact us page can be a hit and miss game and very very hard and time-consuming task to do.
+But trying to reach out to these people manually on their website through the contact us page can be a hit-and-miss game.
+A very very difficult and time-consuming task to do too.

-Trust me, I have done that before, is not funny at all, especially if the number of comments authors on the posts are like that of Adrienne Smith or Harleena Singh.
+Trust me, I have done that before, is not funny at all.
+Especially if the number of comments authors on the posts is like that of Adrienne Smith or Harleena Singh.

-Type in your content keyword and let the app return to you a list of top posts with the highest social shares.
+Type in your content keyword and let the app return a list of top posts with the highest social shares.

-Here is a post I want to promote to a relevant audience using the same strategy I discuss here.
+Here is a post I promoted to a relevant audience using the same blog promotion ideas I discuss here.

-Using Buzzsumo pro account, you can view directly those who have shared the post on twitter and download the data in either excel or CSV file which you can later import into your favorite outreach software.
+Using the Buzzsumo Pro account, you can view directly those who have shared the post on Twitter.
+You will be able to download the data in Excel or CSV files which you can later import into your favorite outreach software.

-One drawback here is this, currently Ninja Outreach doesn’t have social media outreach platform where you can reach out to people directly from the app.
-So we’re going to concentrate on using the email outreach platform.
+One drawback here is this, currently, Ninja Outreach doesn’t have a social media outreach platform where you can reach out to people directly from the app.
+So we’re going to concentrate on using the email outreach function.

-From the result Busszumo presented above, the post from backlinko got the highest shares for that online marketing topic.
-So I head over to the post, luckily, it had about 500 comments on it.
+From the BuzzSumo result, the post from backlinks got the highest shares for that online marketing topic.
+So I head over to the post, and luckily, it had about 500 comments on it.

 Good!
-This means I have hundreds of relevant audience to reach out to with a similar article.
+This means I have hundreds of relevant audiences to reach out to with a similar article.

-Now, to get these comments authors contact email addresses is not going to be an easy task, you’ll have to go through some lines of codes and dig out what you need – a very time-consuming job I must have warned you.
+Now, getting these comments and authors’ contact email addresses is not going to be an easy task.
+You’ll have to go through some lines of codes and dig out what you need – a very time-consuming job I must have warned you.

-There are two ways to get the links on a page using NinjaOutreah app – First, is to input the post URL to extract all the links on that page.
+There are two ways to get the links on a page using the NinjaOutreah app: First is to input the post URL to extract all the links on that page.
 This process can be a bit messy and not really what you want.

-This is because it will present you with all the links on that page – navigation menu link, sidebars links, footer links etc…this is not what you’re looking for, right?
+This is because it will present you with all the links on that page – navigation menu links, sidebar links, footer links, etc. This is not what you’re looking for, right?

-Not easier way to get around things but will make sure you only get only what you need.
+It is not an easier way to get around things but it will ensure you get only what you need.
 Before I show you how to do this, here are two things you’ll want to keep in mind or have by your side.

-The first few words of the first comment author on the page and last few words of the last comment author on the same page or alternatively memorize the first and last comments author’s names.
+The first few words of the first comment author on the page and the last few words of the last comment author are on the same page.
+Alternatively, memorize the first and last comments author’s names.